abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 - Collection of document
 - Micro-loans

 Agency banking offers a seamless solution for banks, retailers, and customers.
-It allows banks to expand their services in the remote areas where they previously wouldn’t have been able to reach.
+It allows banks to expand their services in the remote areas where they previously wouldn't have been able to reach.

 Agency banking is transforming banking all around the world.
 It will be interesting to see how much impact will it have on the banking industry soon.